SEKE: Specialised Experts for Keyword Extraction: Related Work

 Keyword extraction can also be tackled in an unsupervised manner.
-In general, these approaches can be divided into four main categories, namely statistical, graph-based, embeddings-based, and language model-based methods.
-Statistical methods, such as YAKE \cite{campos2020yake}, use the statistical characteristics of texts to capture keywords.
-Graph-based methods, such as TextRank \cite{mihalcea2004textrank} and RaKUn \cite{vskrlj2019rakun} build graphs to rank words based on their position in the graph.
-Embedding-based methods, such as Key2Vec \cite{mahata2018key2vec}, employ semantic information from distributed word and sentence representations for keyword extraction.
+In general, these approaches can be divided into four main categories, namely statistical (e.g., YAKE \cite{campos2020yake}), graph-based (e.g., TextRank \cite{mihalcea2004textrank} and RaKUn \cite{vskrlj2019rakun}), embeddings-based (e.g., Key2Vec \cite{mahata2018key2vec}), and language model-based methods.
 Notably, large language model-based methods tend to be highly effective, driven by the rise of LLMs, such as ChatGPT \cite{brown2020language}.
-These models have been employed in several recent studies \cite{martinez2023chatgpt,luo2023enhancing}, demonstrating promising results due to their zero-shot capabilities, which allow them to perform tasks without task-specific fine-tuning \cite{kojima2022large}.
-However, \citet{pmlr-v235-zhang24m} has recently highlighted the theoretical drawbacks of autoregressively trained LLM models for semantic classification tasks, attributing these limitations to their fixed token positioning, which restricts inter-sample connections.
-In contrast, masked language models, such as BERT \cite{devlin2018bert}, leverage flexible token targeting to overcome these issues.
-Building on these findings, we select the DeBERTa \cite{he2020deberta} model as a strong backbone.
+These models have been employed in several recent keyword extraction studies \cite{martinez2023chatgpt,luo2023enhancing,lee2023toward,peng2024model}, demonstrating promising results due to their zero-shot capabilities, which allow them to perform tasks without task-specific fine-tuning \cite{kojima2022large}.
+However, while significantly outperforming other unsupervised approaches, these models still do not offer performance comparable to the SOTA supervised methods.
+To some extent, this might be related to the deficiency observed by \citet{pmlr-v235-zhang24m}, which has highlighted the theoretical drawbacks of autoregressively trained LLM models for semantic classification tasks, attributing these limitations to their fixed token positioning, which restricts inter-sample connections.
+In contrast, masked language models, such as BERT \cite{devlin2018bert} and DeBERTa \cite{he2020deberta}, leverage flexible token targeting to overcome these issues.
+Additionally, through fine-tuning they can be easily (and cheaply) adapted to each specific keyword assignment regime, which vary across different domains.